rgambord/c99-doc/doc/sections/7/19/6/2/index.rst

 .. _9899_7.19.6.2p13:

+.. container:: snum

+   :ref:`13 <9899_7.19.6.2p13>`

-:ref:`13 <9899_7.19.6.2p13>` If a conversion specification is invalid, the behavior is undefined.\ [#9899_note253]_
+If a conversion specification is invalid, the behavior is undefined.\ [#9899_note253]_

 .. _9899_7.19.6.2p14:

+.. container:: snum

+   :ref:`14 <9899_7.19.6.2p14>`

-:ref:`14 <9899_7.19.6.2p14>` The conversion specifiers A, E, F, G, and X are also valid and behave the same as, respectively, a, e, f, g, and x.
+The conversion specifiers A, E, F, G, and X are also valid and behave the same as, respectively, a, e, f, g, and x.

 .. _9899_7.19.6.2p15:

+.. container:: snum

+   :ref:`15 <9899_7.19.6.2p15>`

-:ref:`15 <9899_7.19.6.2p15>` Trailing white space (including new-line characters) is left unread unless matched by a directive.
+Trailing white space (including new-line characters) is left unread unless matched by a directive.
 The success of literal matches and suppressed assignments is not directly determinable other than via the %n directive.

 .. rubric:: Returns

 .. _9899_7.19.6.2p16:

+.. container:: snum

+   :ref:`16 <9899_7.19.6.2p16>`

-:ref:`16 <9899_7.19.6.2p16>` The fscanf function returns the value of the macro EOF if an input failure occurs before any conversion.
+The fscanf function returns the value of the macro EOF if an input failure occurs before any conversion.
 Otherwise, the function returns the number of input items assigned, which can be fewer than provided for, or even zero, in the event of an early matching failure.

 .. _9899_7.19.6.2p17:

+.. container:: snum

+   :ref:`17 <9899_7.19.6.2p17>`

-:ref:`17 <9899_7.19.6.2p17>` EXAMPLE 1 The call:
+EXAMPLE 1 The call:

 ::